alexandrebrilhante/pair-sniffer/README.md

 ```

 ## Example
-The input data should be in the form of JAX arrays with the following fields: `[timestamp, symbol, volume, price, buy_broker, sell_broker]`.
+The input data should be in the form of `numpy` arrays with the following fields: `[timestamp, symbol, volume, price, buy_broker, sell_broker]`.

 ```python
 from pair_sniffer import PairSniffer